5G Towers in Canada: Is there a Health Concern?

 5G creates between 30 GHz and 300 GHz worth of radio waves.
 Although the waves extend up to 300GHz, only waves up to 100GHz are used for 5G deployments.

-On the electromagnetic spectrum, 5G creates non-ionizing energy.
-The radio wave frequencies are between 2567 and 14,333 times less potent than the power we receive from the sun.
+On the electromagnetic spectrum, 5G creates non-ionizing energy, and the radio wave frequencies are between 2567 and 14,333 times less potent than the power we receive from the sun.

 Yet, there’s another problem.